Botanical Name: Cornus Kousa

 Color: White, blossoms are not fragrant.

-Foliage: Elliptic to ovate leaves, purple and scarlet in the fall.
+Foliage: Elliptic to ovate leaves, purple and scarlet in Fall.

 Blooms: Early Summer for several weeks.